pqvst/checkout/README.md

 Generates a client secret required to render the client-side checkout page.

 ### `checkout.getSubscription( stripeCustomerId )`
 Retrieve the current subscription status.
-Returns `null` if there is no active subscription.
+Returns `valid: false` if there is no active subscription. `card` and `customer` will always be returned if available (e.g. from a previous cancelled subscription).

 ```js
 { id: 'sub_xxx',